cebotari1999/accesible_population/README.md

 - population;
 - accessible population;

 The sampleFileIO function reads the data from the file and stores it in the array of cityInfo structures.
-Then the cities are sorted in in ascending order by latitude and longitude.
+Then the cities are sorted in ascending order by latitude and longitude.
 The data is transmitted to calculate the accessible population.
 The cities are brought to their initial order and their accessible population is written in the output file.

 ## accesible_population.cu

 The processCityData function allocates host and device vectors to store, latitude, longitude, population and accessible population for cities.
-Data from device vectors is processed by the calculateAccessiblePopulation function.
+Data from device vectors are processed by the calculateAccessiblePopulation function.
 The accessible population is copied in the structure that contains the data about the cities.

-In the function calculatedAccesiblePopulation for city i it is calculated distance with cities between i + 1 and N. Thus for the first city with i = 0 the distance with all cities from 1 to N is calculated.
+In the function calculatedAccesiblePopulation for city i it is calculated distance with cities between i + 1 and N. So, for the first city with i = 0 the distance with all cities from 1 to N is calculated.
 For the second city with i = 1 , there is no need to calculate the distance between it and the first city, we did it before, we will calculate the distance between it and the cities from 2 to N. When the distance between 2 cities A and B is less than or equal to kmrange then we have accpopA + = popB, respectively accpopB + = popA.

 When the distance between a city i and a city in the range i + 1 to N is greater than kmRange, the distances with the remaining cities will no longer be calculated, because they are sorted ascending by latitude and longitude and the distance will be bigger and bigger.